Open-Hexagon/oh-ce/asset_system/README.md

 The index internally uses ids that uniquely identify assets using their loader and the arguments passed to it.
 Already loaded assets are not reloaded when requested again.

 The keys in the mirror are supplied by the user.
 Only assets that have a user supplied key get mirrored.
 It is possible to retroactively add a key to an asset by requesting it again (this will not cause a reload).
+Additionally only threads that have requested an asset will also receive it in their mirror.

 For operations that require to be run on the main thread (e.g. opengl shader compilation) the loading process sends a request to the main thread which after finishing its frame processes it and sends the result back to the loading thread.